EricZimmerman/VoronTools/Sensorless.md

 Remember that **force_move** thing you added and the macros in `homing.cfg` from earlier?
 Those are going to now control homing for you.
 When you `G28 X`, it will use the `_HOME_X` macro to do so.

-Let's take a closer look at what the macro responsible for homing X is doing (Y will work the same way, just with different moves, etc.):
+Let's take a closer look at what the macro responsible for homing X is doing (Y will work the same way, just with different moves, etc.).

+**NOTE**: The macro is shown below in code blocks.
+These are _not_ meant to be copy pasted anywhere (we did all the macros above into `homing.cfg`) but they are shown here so we can understand what the macros are doing.

 ```
     {% set RUN_CURRENT_X = printer.configfile.settings['tmc2209 stepper_x'].run_current|float %}